DeepLearnXMU/GMNMT/README.md

-# GMNMT
-Source code for "A Novel Graph-based Multi-modal Fusion Encoder for Neural Machine Translation"
+codes for "A Novel Graph-based Multi-modal Fusion Encoder for Neural Machine Translation"(ACL2020)

 ## Requirements